oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/data-operation-custom-excel-import-export-function.md

 }
 ```

-## （六）The import function is completed.
+## （Ⅵ）The import function is completed.
 Here is a screenshot of the import pop-up page.
 ![](https://oinone-jar.oss-cn-zhangjiakou.aliyuncs.com/welcome-document/Development/CommonSolutions/WX20231122-042634@2x-20250530144823169.png)

-# 三、Export Function Example
+# Ⅲ、Export Function Example
-## （一）Inherit the platform's export task model and add fields to be displayed in the export pop-up view.
+## （Ⅰ）Inherit the platform's export task model and add fields to be displayed in the export pop-up view.
 ```java
 package pro.shushi.pamirs.demo.api.model;